Close

 - Improved signage with paint: review the tracking marks of the paths with paint according to the instructions given to us by the "Alt Pirineu" Natural Park.

-- Improved paved sections: some trails have cobbled sections that have worn out, redo these sections in order to maintain the cobbled areas.
+- Improved paved sections: some trails have cobbled sections that have worn out; redo these sections in order to maintain the cobbled areas.

 Accomodation and food

-The accommodation is in a terrain called "La Solana, near the village of Vilamur.
+The accommodation is in a terrain called "La Solana”, near the village of Vilamur.

 It's a camping area in the middle of nature, so you should definitely be eager to have a (somehow) wild experience!
-Location: https://maps.app.goo.gl/z9WX5boUgCdoEsdf6

-There is 1 dry toilet near the campsite and 1 shower available in the camp with cold water (we strongly recommend bringing eco- and biodegradable shower gel or shampoo).
+There is 1 dry toilet near the campsite and 1 shower available in the camp with COLD WATER (we strongly recommend bringing eco- and biodegradable shower gel or shampoo).
+There is no hot water in the camp.
+No gender separation for showers in the river; previous agreements will be done with the group.

 In general, lunch and dinner will be warm meals, but exceptions can be made in case of a trekking route or spending the whole day out of the campsite.

 There’s no Wi-Fi at the campsite.
-However, there's mobile phone signal in the area, so you should be able to connect to 3G almost everywhere.
-There is the possibility to charge the phones in the village of Vilamur.
+However, there's a mobile phone signal in the area, so you should be able to connect to 4G almost everywhere.

 Location and leisure

-The work camp is done in a calm and peaceful area of the Catalan Pyrenees called “Vall de Siarb”.
+The workcamp is done in a calm and peaceful area of the Catalan Pyrenees called “Vall de Siarb”.

 This place is located inside one of the natural Park in Catalonia (Parc Natural de l’Alt Pirineu) and the village belongs to Soriguera municipality.

-For more information about this part of the Pyrenees you can visit the web site: http://parcsnaturals.gencat.cat/en/alt-pirineu/index.html
+For more information about this part of the Pyrenees, you can visit the website http://parcsnaturals.gencat.cat/en/alt-pirineu/index.html

 Some leisure activities: